katiehuangx/Udacity-SQL-for-Data-Analysis/Lesson 1: Basic SQL.md

 <img width="555" alt="image" src="https://user-images.githubusercontent.com/81607668/129872915-5b70a589-de60-4973-b7b7-1c6200a277cc.png">

 2. Write a query that finds the percentage of revenue that comes from poster paper for each order.
 You will need to use only the columns that end with _usd.
-(Try to do this without using the total column.)
-Display the id and account_id fields also.

 ````sql
 SELECT
   id,